 Prerequisite: Theatre 215 or consent of instructor.
+Taught: Alternate years, 4 semester credits.

 340 THE HISTORY AND THEORY OF MODERN AND POSTMODERN PERFORMANCE

 Content: An intellectual history of Western theatrical performance in the 20th century through modern and postmodern performance theories formulated by major directors, actors, playwrights, critics, and theorists.
 Readings from primary sources, biographies and critical works, contemporary theatre theory.
 Research emphasis on significant productions, major artists, training methodologies, and distinctive models of theatrical work.
 Provides a historical and theoretical context for contemporary theatrical practices.